 Students are regularly updated and advised of their progress towards these targets.
 All students have a Graduation Journal to allow them to check whether they are on track and, if not, set targets accordingly.
 Students who exceed these targets will aim to become part of the elite group of students who graduate with honours.

-Students have received a hard copy of the booklet below to assist in completing Trinity Challenge.
-Please use the electronic copy to assist with completing Trinity Challenge at home.
-Students are encouraged to collate and email evidence to the relevant contact for each challenge, as stated in the booklet.
+To assist your child in this transformative journey, they have been provided with a hard copy of the booklet, which will guide them throughout Trinity Challenge.
+Additionally, an electronic copy is available for completion at home.
+We encourage them to collate and email evidence to the designated contact for each challenge, as indicated in the booklet.